 Malawi: Strengthening Technical and Institutional Capacity to Manage Climate and Disaster Risks

-This component will support the formulation and validation of the new DRM bill, by financing technical inputs to the bill.
-To operationalize the bill, the development of Operational Guidelines will be supported, which will amongst others clarify roles and responsibilities of different stakeholders.
+- Component 1: Strengthening institutional and technical capacity of the government for managing climate and disaster risk.
+This component supported the formulation and validation of the new DRM bill, by financing technical inputs to the bill.
+Operational Guidelines were developed which clarified the roles and responsibilities of different stakeholders.

-The component will enable a technical review of three sectoral policies under development (most likely the National Urban Policy, the National Meteorology Policy, and the guidelines and roadmap for building safer schools).
+- Component 2: Strengthening Malawi's sectoral policies.
+The component undertook a technical review of three sectoral policies: the National Urban Policy, the National Meteorology Policy, and the guidelines and roadmap for building safer schools.